clemenko/dc18_supply_chain/readme.md

  - pull the image
  - use the `docker trust` command to sign and push the image back into DTR

+**Please make sure that the Promotion Policy created in [Task 4.1: Create Promotion Policy - Private to Public](#task4.1) is still ok - you may need to amend the criteria**

 ### <a name="task10.1"></a>Task 10.1: Create credentials in Jenkins for Trust
 As we are now looking to sign images from our Jenkins instance we need access to the signing keys that were created when [Task 8: Docker Content Trust / Image Signing ](#task8) was performed.